CristianoZitarosa/dprCalculator/README.md

 # testPixel

-Use this project to calculate the Device Pixel Ratio (DPR) of your device.
+Use this page to calculate the Device Pixel Ratio (DPR) of your device.

 Since I was unable to find the DPR for some of my devices I have created this web page, that according to the following code:
 <meta name="viewport" content="width=device-width, user-scalable=no, initial-scale=1.0, minimum-scale=1.0, maximum-scale=1.0">